FINGER JOINTED LUMBER

 Timber Products Inspection (TP) not only assures the quality of solid-sawn lumber, but we also oversee the production of finger jointed lumber.
 In addition to traditional lumber grading practices, finger jointed lumber is subject to stringent quality control requirements including regular in-plant testing to assure strong, reliable joints.
 Manufacturers sample production several times each shift and test for bond strength and adhesive durability.
 Structural finger joints must exhibit strength values more than twice the design value for the grade.

-What are the two types of joints?
+What are the two types of finger joints?

 Certified Exterior Joints – Lumber with Certified Exterior Joints are not restricted to any type of loading.
 The joints usually have 7/8” to 1-1/8” long fingers, and the adhesives used are waterproof and creep resistant.
 This joint can be used in any width or length recognized under the American Lumber Standard Committee’s National Grade Rule.